Talking chips with McCain CEO Howard Mann

 Last year, the family-owned company, which claims never to have lost money since 1958, posted revenues of around 6.1bn Canadian dollars (€3.9bn).
 Under Mann's leadership, McCain Foods has shown itself adept at anticipating and/or initiating food trends.

 With a dry London humour reminiscent of actor Michael Caine, Howard Mann (56) seems happy discussing global expansion and further diversification of the brand portfolio.
 But, he doesn't dodge such thorny issues as acrylamide and industry consolidation.

 Mr Mann, how do you put value on your plate?

-By a consistent attack on our cost base and heavy investment in our French fried and other added-value food product plants throughout the world.
+By consistently attacking our cost base and through heavy investment in our French fries and other added-value food product plants throughout the world.